Mike Stok's Perl Stuff

 brian d foy has set up the Perl Mongers, a group dedicated to forming Perl Users' Groups.
 They have several groups around the US, and are a focus for social activities amongst other things...

-The Perl Mongers in Boston, New York, Austin and Tronto have been fun people to hang out with (hmm, better add this to avoid ending the sentence with with.)
+The Perl Mongers in Boston, New York, Austin and Tronto have been fun people to hang out with.

 Links: